 Cannabis has a history of causing dissociative symptoms and emotional dysregulation (Source).
 Even though symptoms like anxiety, restlessness, and nightmares may subside, more complicated symptoms like depersonalization and decreolization may deteriorate.
-In order to avoid any issues in the future, it is crucial for professionals and patients to have complete knowledge of the benefits and risks of cannabis use.
+To avoid any issues in the future, professionals and patients must have complete knowledge of the benefits and risks of cannabis use.
 (Source)

 Marijuana usage by someone with PTSD can make it difficult for them to effectively process and store memories.
 This can cause memories to become jumbled and fragmented, which can heighten anxiety and make it challenging to carry out daily tasks.
 In conclusion, marijuana can worsen PTSD symptoms even while it may temporarily relieve some of its symptoms.

 The potential benefits of using marijuana to treat PTSD

 PTSD is a crippling disorder that can have a significant negative impact on a person’s life.
 Although traditional therapies like exposure therapy and drugs might be helpful, they frequently have side effects that are uncomfortable to deal with.
 Marijuana can be a more palatable alternative for certain people.
 PTSD sufferers frequently struggle with anxiety and poor sleep, both of which can be helped by cannabis.
 Additionally, marijuana can aid in reducing intrusive thoughts and flashbacks, two symptoms that are characteristic of the disease.